MaestSi/MosaicViewer_FMR1/README.md

 If this tool is useful for your work, please consider citing our manuscript.

-Grosso V, Marcolungo L, Maestri S, Alfano M, Lavezzari D, Iadarola B, Salviati A, Mariottin B, Botta A, D'Apice MR, Novelli G, Delledonne M and Rossato M. Characterization of FMR1 repeat-expansion and intragenic variants by indirect sequence capture.
+Grosso V, Marcolungo L, Maestri S, Alfano M, Lavezzari D, Iadarola B, Salviati A, Mariotti B, Botta A, D'Apice MR, Novelli G, Delledonne M and Rossato M. Characterization of FMR1 repeat-expansion and intragenic variants by indirect sequence capture.
 Front.
 Genet. doi: 10.3389/fgene.2021.743230.

 For further information, please refer to the following manuscripts: